 A passionate advocate for families and children, Jay and his husband, Rick Olson, turned adversity for their own family into triumph for others.
 They fought tenaciously and eventually won a landmark legal case for parental rights involving their son.
 They then successfully advocated for the protection of parental rights over other children born through surrogacy with the bipartisan passage of a Virginia statute known as “Jacob’s Law,” which was named after their son by the bill’s sponsor.

-Jay and Rick reside in Virginia with their three children, C.J., Ellie and Jacob, and an assortment of rescue dogs and other critters.
+Jay and Rick reside in Virginia with their three children, Catherine, Ellie and Jacob, and an assortment of rescue dogs and other critters.